Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$

-The above result also exactly matches with the corresponding $CFT_{1+1}$ replica technique result in \cite{Jain:2017uhe}.
-We observe that the first term in the above expression is half of the ground state entanglement negativity for the mixed state of adjacent intervals whereas the second term resembles a finite temperature entanglement negativity at an effective Frolov-Throne temperature $T_{\mathrm{FT}}=\frac{r_0}{\pi}$ \cite{Frolov:1989jh,Caputa:2013lfa}.
-As earlier the covariant holographic entanglement negativity in eq. (\ref{en-adj-ext}) may also be computed form an earlier holographic proposal based on the algebraic sum of the lengths of bulk extremal curves homologous to the intervals and their appropriate combinations as described in eq. (\ref{CO-HEN-CONJ}) and \cite{Jain:2017uhe}.
-As before this algebraic sum of the extremal curves mentioned above is twice the minimal entanglement wedge cross section.
+The above result also matches with the corresponding $CFT_{1+1}$ replica technique result in \cite{Jain:2017uhe} with the extra constant factor related to holographic Markov gap \cite{Hayden:2021gno}.
+We observe that the first term in the above expression is half of the ground state entanglement negativity for the mixed state of adjacent intervals whereas the second term resembles a finite temperature contribution to the entanglement negativity with an effective Frolov-Throne temperature $T_{\mathrm{FT}}=\frac{r_0}{\pi}$ \cite{Frolov:1989jh,Caputa:2013lfa}.
+As earlier the covariant holographic entanglement negativity in eq. (\ref{en-adj-ext}) may also be computed upto the constant factor from an earlier holographic proposal based on the algebraic sum of the lengths of bulk extremal curves homologous to the intervals and their appropriate combinations as described in eq. (\ref{CO-HEN-CONJ}) and \cite{Jain:2017uhe}.